Azure/azure-sdk-for-ruby/runtime/ms_rest_azure/README.md

 To start working on the gem the only additional dev dependecy is required - rspec.
 After you've added a new feature and all specs pass - you're good to go with PR.
 But before starting any bug/feature - please make sure you've thoroughly discussed it with repository maintainers.
 This gem already powers a few SDKs and backward compatibility should taken in account.

-# Adding gem to you generated SDK
+# Adding gem to your generated SDK

 Reference it in the gemfile and also add this line to your client's gemspec file:

 ```ruby
 spec.add_runtime_dependency 'ms_rest_azure', '~> 0.6.2'
 ```
-Don't forget to correct the version.
+Do not forget to correct the version.

 # Utilizing Telemetry Extension in your SDK